mintisan/awesome-kan/README.md

 - [TKAN: Temporal Kolmogorov-Arnold Networks](https://arxiv.org/abs/2405.07344) ｜ [code](https://github.com/remigenet/tkan) ｜ ![Github stars](https://img.shields.io/github/stars/remigenet/tkan.svg)
 - [Kolmogorov-Arnold Networks (KANs) for Time Series Analysis](https://arxiv.org/pdf/2405.08790)
 - [Wav-KAN: Wavelet Kolmogorov-Arnold Networks](https://arxiv.org/abs/2405.12832)
+- [A First Look at Kolmogorov-Arnold Networks in Surrogate-assisted Evolutionary Algorithms](https://arxiv.org/abs/2405.16494) |  [code](https://github.com/hhyqhh/KAN-EA): Surrogate-assisted Evolutionary Algorithm (SAEA) is an essential method for solving expensive expensive problems.
+Utilizing surrogate models to substitute the optimization function can significantly reduce reliance on the function evaluations during the search process, thereby lowering the optimization costs.
+The construction of surrogate models is a critical component in SAEAs, with numerous machine learning algorithms playing a pivotal role in the model-building phase.
+This paper introduces Kolmogorov-Arnold Networks (KANs) as surrogate models within SAEAs, examining their application and effectiveness.
+We employ KANs for regression and classification tasks, focusing on the selection of promising solutions during the search process, which consequently reduces the number of expensive function evaluations.
+Experimental results indicate that KANs demonstrate commendable performance within SAEAs, effectively decreasing the number of function calls and enhancing the optimization efficiency.
+The relevant code is publicly accessible and can be found in the GitHub repository.

 ### Theorem